frederic-perez/AmE-dictionary/data/dictionary.md

 __quake__ _v_ :two::hammer: _The trains emerge from a sea of quaking aspens._
 __Quaker__
 __quakes__ _v_
+__quale__ _n_ (qualia _n pl_)
 __qualify__ _v_ :two::hammer:
-__qualm__ _n_ :nine::m: /KWAHM/ /kwam, kwom/ (qualms) __1__ An uneasy feeling about the rightness of a course of action.
+__qualm__ _n_ :nine::m: /KWAHM/ /kwam, kwom/ __1__ An uneasy feeling about the rightness of a course of action.
 An uneasy feeling of doubt, worry, or fear, especially about one’s own conduct; a misgiving. _Qualm_ is often used in the plural form _qualms_ for feelings of uneasiness about whether something is right or wrong. _Cynthia’s parents had no qualms about her traveling abroad for a year after graduating high school._ _He has some serious qualms about the book._ :es: reparo; escrúpulo; duda __2__ A sudden feeling of sickness, faintness, or nausea. :es: náusea, mareo
 __quandary__ _n_ :nine::m: A state of perplexity or doubt.
 A situation in which one has to choose between two or more equally unsatisfactory choices. _Syn_ catch-22, dilemma, double bind _All-Star managers face quandary._ _Mel was in a quandary._ _The situation was awkward, but nothing like the quandary they had found themselves in when their car had broken down on a deserted road._
 __quantifiable__
 __quarantine__ _n_ :mega: